Signals

 state = signal_state.pop(token, {})

-duration = timezone.now() - state.get('start_time', timezone.now())
+duration = timezone.now() - state.get("start_time", timezone.now())

 print(f"Operation {operation} took {duration.total_seconds()}s")